OnnaMcadva/P_Ft_turing/README.md

 # ft_turing

 An elegant, purely functional single-tape Turing Machine simulator written in OCaml.
-This project simulates a Turing Machine based on a JSON configuration file and evaluates its execution, including time and space complexity analysis (Bonus Part).
+This project simulates a Turing Machine based on a JSON configuration file and evaluates its execution, featuring a built-in **Time and Space Complexity Analyzer (Bonus Part)**.

 ---